kevswanberg/hipproblems/hotel_search_solution/README.md

 # Solution

 I use tornado's AsyncHttpClient to create the requests and store a list of futures to wait for the responses to come in.
-When they are all in each response is parsed and it's hotels added to a list of 2-tuples.
+When they are all in each response is parsed and its hotels added to a list of 2-tuples.
 The first element of the tuple is the hotel's ecstasy and the second is the hotel data.
-To use python's heapq.merge they need to be in reverse order so the hotel's with the smallest ecstasy come first.
+To use python's heapq.merge they need to be in reverse order so the hotels with the smallest ecstasy come first.
 Then I merge all the lists of tuples.
 The result is a list of tuples with smallest ecstasy first.
 I reverse that list and convert it from a list of tuples to a list with just the hotel data and write the response.